-- The standard of evidence used to determine responsibility is the preponderance of the evidence standard. - TCS will send a written decision on the formal complaint to the complainant and respondent simultaneously that describes: - The allegations in the formal complaint of sexual harassment; - All procedural steps taken including any notifications to the parties, interviews with parties and witnesses, site visits, and methods used to gather other evidence; - The findings of facts supporting the determination; - The conclusions about the application of TCS's code of conduct to the facts; - The decision and rationale for each allegation; - Any disciplinary sanctions the recipient imposes on the respondent, and whether remedies designed to restore or preserve equal access to the education program or activity will be provided to the complainant; and - The procedures and permissible bases for appeals.
+- The standard of evidence used to determine responsibility is the preponderance of the evidence standard. - Determinations will be based on an objective evaluation of all relevant evidence and credibility determinations will not be based on a persons status as a complainant, respondent, or witness. - TCS will send a written decision on the formal complaint to the complainant and respondent simultaneously that describes: - The allegations in the formal complaint of sexual harassment; - All procedural steps taken including any notifications to the parties, interviews with parties and witnesses, site visits, and methods used to gather other evidence; - The findings of facts supporting the determination; - The conclusions about the application of TCS's code of conduct to the facts; - The decision and rationale for each allegation; - Any disciplinary sanctions the recipient imposes on the respondent, and whether remedies designed to restore or preserve equal access to the education program or activity will be provided to the complainant; and - The procedures and permissible bases for appeals.